Purdue-CSUSB/purdueusb.com/README.md

 This directory can include sub-directories to manage assets of similar type, and will be copied over as is, to the final transformed site directory.

-#### Post Listing

-This section is optional from Minima v2.2 onwards.<br/>
-It will be automatically included only when your site contains one or more valid posts or drafts (if the site is configured to `show_drafts`).

-The title for this section is `Posts` by default and rendered with an `<h2>` tag.
-You can customize this heading by defining a `list_title` variable in the document's front matter.

 ### Change default date format

 You can change the default date format by specifying `site.minima.date_format`